vt-d/GPT3-Discord-RP-Bot/README.md

 2. Click join the waitlist, and wait for a email (this can take a LONG time, like months.)

-3. Put the key into the API key spot for OpenAI in the python file.
+3. Put the key into the API key spot for OpenAI in the python file from the API settings on the OpenAI webpage once you get an account.

 ### Setup Discord Bot
 1. On discord developers page here: